rafaels88/vim/README.md

 #### To install more plugins

-Just add another line in .vimrc file
+Just add another line in .vimrc file.